Home / Life Insurance / Term Insurance / Articles / Group Term Life Insurance

 Pros | Cons |

-Cost-effective It is usually more affordable than individual life insurance policies. | Limited coverage Typically offers lower coverage amounts than individual policies. |
+Cost-Effective: It is usually more affordable than individual life insurance policies. | Limited Coverage: Typically offers lower coverage amounts than individual policies. |

-Guaranteed acceptance This type of policy usually offers guaranteed acceptance, meaning you can't be denied coverage based on your health. | Limited customisation They often have limited customisation options, making it difficult to tailor the policy to your specific needs. |
+Guaranteed Acceptance: This type of policy usually offers guaranteed acceptance, meaning you can't be denied coverage based on your health. | Limited Customisation: They often have limited customisation options, making it difficult to tailor the policy to your specific needs. |

-No medical exams Most of these policies do not require a medical exam. | Loss of coverage You may lose your cover if you leave your employer or the group sponsoring the policy. |
+No Medical Exams: Most of these policies do not require a medical exam. | Loss of Coverage: You may lose your coverage if you leave your employer or the group sponsoring the policy. |

-Employer contribution In most cases, the employer pays for a portion or all of the premiums, making it a valuable employee benefit. | No cash value These do not have a cash value, meaning you cannot borrow against the policy or receive any returns on your premiums. |
+Employer Contribution: In most cases, the employer pays for a portion or all of the premiums, making it a valuable employee benefit. | No Cash Value: These do not have a cash value, meaning you cannot borrow against the policy or receive any returns on your premiums. |

 Group Term Life Insurance is an affordable way for an organisation to help employees who may not otherwise be able to afford the cost of coverage on their own.
 Here’s who should get it.